-If it turns out to be necessary to address the substance of those issues in the upcoming legislation, a three-part set of objectives could be adopted for both later and environmental concerns under which the Administration would be instructed to make every effort to:
+If it turns out to be necessary to address the substance of those issues in the upcoming legislation, a three-part set of objectives could be adopted for both lator and environmental concerns under which the Administration would be instructed to make every effort to:

-achieve multilateral agreements on the basic standards in question, in the ILO for labor and ala Montreal Protocol (on CFC emissions) for the environment; improve enforcement of those multilateral standards through their own institutions, as in the ILO's recent program on child labor in Bangladesh; and authorize the use of trade remedies to enforce those multilaterally agreed accords, as was successfully threatened when Korea initially failed to comply with the Montreal Protocol, subject to the trade procedures of the WTO itself.
+- achieve multilateral agreements on the basic standards in question, in the ILO - for labor and ala Montreal Protocol (on CFC emissions) for the environment; • improve enforcement of those multilateral standards through their own institu- - tions, as in the ILO's recent program on child labor in Bangladesh; and - authorize the use of trade remedies to enforce those multilaterally agreed accords, as was successfully threatened when Korea initially failed to comply with the Montreal Protocol, subject to the trade procedures of the WTO itself.
+One other key issue is whether "nontrade" elements of the legislation that ap-

 One other key issue is whether "nontrade" elements of the legislation that approves trade negotiations, under fast track authority, should also be handled under fast track procedures, i.e., without amendment and under firm time limits.
-This issue arose with the Uruguay Round legislation in 1994 because of its "pay-go"

-budget provisions and related policy questions.
+This issue arose with the Uruguay Round legislation in 1994 because of its "pay-go" budget provisions and related policy questions.